 NOTE: During normal driving, snow will act as a lubricant and coolant for the slider shoes.
 Extensive riding on ice or sanded snow, will create excessive heat build-up and cause premature slider shoe wear.

 Stopper Strap Condition

-Inspect strap for wear and cracks, bolt and nut for tightness.
+Inspect straps for wear and cracks, bolts and nuts for tightness.
 If loose inspect holes for deformation.
-Replace as required.
-Torque nut to 10 N•m (89 lbf•in).
+Replace straps as required.
+Torque nuts to 10 N•m (89 lbf•in).

 Suspension Adjustment